-AH1-C1.
 Regional Housing Programs: The Cape Cod Commission will continue to administer the Barnstable County HOME Consortium and the Soft Second Loan Program (SSLP), determining the annual allocation of HOME Program funds, submitting annual action plans, renewing cooperative agreements, updating the HUD Consolidated Plan, and pursuing additional funds for the SSLP.

-AH1-C2.
 Advisory Role in Chapter 40B Reviews: The Cape Cod Commission will continue to comment on and provide technical assistance on Chapter 40B permit applications submitted to local zoning boards of appeal (ZBAs).

-AH1-C3.
 Fair Housing Plan: The Cape Cod Commission will update the region's Fair Housing Plan that will include action items to address any impediments to fair housing that exist in the region.

-AH1-T1.
-Local Bylaws and Incentives: The towns should consider adopting zoning bylaws to foster the development of affordable housing; for example, inclusionary zoning; affordable accessory dwelling bylaws; motel or other commercial-to-residential conversion bylaws with affordability requirements; Chapter 40R or comparable affordable housing overlay districts; and zoning that provides for mixed-use development.
-The towns should also consider exempting affordable housing from any growth caps, giving priority to a specific number of building permits for affordable housing.
+Local Bylaws and Incentives: The towns should consider adopting zoning bylaws to foster the development of affordable housing; for example, inclusionary zoning; affordable accessory dwelling bylaws; motel or other commercial-to-residential conversion bylaws with affordability requirements; Chapter 40R or comparable affordable housing overlay districts; and zoning that provides for mixeduse development.
+The towns should also consider exempting affordable housing from any growth caps, giving priority to a specific number of building permits for affordable housing, and adopting other policies that provide incentives for the creation of affordable housing.
 Finally, towns should focus affordable housing efforts within designated Economic Centers, Villages, or other areas that have infrastructure to accommodate the increased densities necessary for affordable housing to be feasible.

-AH1-T2.
 Use of Town-owned Land: The towns should continue to donate or lease appropriate parcels of town-owned land for affordable housing.

-AH1-T3.
 Use of CPA Funds: The towns should strive to allocate at least one third of their Community Preservation Act (CPA) funds for affordable housing.

+Goal AH2

-Affordable Housing Goal - AH2: Fair Housing/Equal Opportunity
+Fair Housing/Equal Opportunity